 Do you think you are a courageous leader?
 Or maybe you are about to step into a leadership role and you want to make sure your team truly wants to work for you.

 A good question to ask yourself is; what kind of leader would I want to work for?

-The essentials to being a courageous team leader are as follows;
+The essentials of a courageous team leader are

 - Lead by example.
 This means putting in the time and effort your team does.